โž•Pre-Algebra

 Why This Matters

-Fractions aren't just a Pre-Algebra topic—they're the foundation for nearly everything that comes next.
+Fractions are the foundation for nearly everything that comes next in math.
 When you hit algebra, you'll manipulate algebraic fractions.
 In geometry, you'll work with ratios and proportions.
 Even in statistics, probability is expressed as fractions.
 If your fraction skills are shaky, every future math course becomes harder than it needs to be.

-Here's the key insight: you're being tested on your understanding of how fractions behave, not just your ability to follow steps.
+The real goal here isn't just memorizing steps.
+You're building an understanding of how fractions behave.
 Can you recognize when two fractions are equivalent?
 Do you know why division becomes multiplication?
 Can you spot the fastest path to simplification?
-Don't just memorize procedures—understand what each operation does and when to use each technique.
+Focus on what each operation does and when to use each technique, not just the procedures.

 Operations That Require Common Denominators